Teaching Collaboration Lesson Plans: Elementary, Middle and High School

 It’s really about how we share ideas and create new understandings in our group as we work on a common goal.

-If we use criteria to figure out if something is “collaboration”, then really, there are 3 parts to teaching collaboration skills.
+If we use criteria to figure out if something is “collaboration”, then really, there are 3 parts to teaching collaboration skills for students.
 You need to:

 - share ideas